 It was late, 2:30 or so in the morning.
 There was a deep fog surrounding the pillars of the old Hacienda.
 As the truck lumbered down the uneven gravel drive the lights of the 18 wheeler bounced with each dip in the road, many still filled with water from the recent rain.
 Trees of poplar stood tall but leafless, like sentinels guarding the way, casting shadows that moved and danced with the bounding and dipping flashes of the headlights creating a surreal scene of ethereal creatures floating and falling, appearing and disappearing as each tree exposed was passed and forgotten.

-As the truck passed the last of the tree lined guards the illuminated structure of the water tower irradiated and glowed and for an instant the metal cross beams and ladder animated and energized its long legs stepping ever so quickly only to freeze in place once the lights passed.
-The fog again obscuring the sides of the truck, its lights now heading straight for the 17 century Hacienda, its arched pillars casting their shadows quickly from side to side as the truck rolled to a screeching stop, its air breaks releasing a hiss of escape and then all was silent.
+As the truck passed the last of the tree-lined guards the illuminated structure of the water tower irradiated and glowed and for an instant, the metal cross beams and ladder animated and energized its long legs stepping ever so quickly, only to freeze in place once the lights passed.
+The fog again obscuring the sides of the truck, its lights now heading straight for the 17-century Hacienda, its arched pillars casting their shadows quickly from side to side as the truck rolled to a screeching stop, its air breaks releasing a hiss of escape and then all was silent.

-With bill in hand Petro moved toward the opening of the patio, a patio that in the traditional Spanish design surrounded the entire home, encircling the inner chambers with pristine arches and red tile floors, floors that glistened with the glow of kerosene as a polisher.
+With the bill in hand, Petro moved toward the opening of the patio, a patio that in the traditional Spanish design surrounded the entire home, encircling the inner chambers with pristine arches and red tile floors, floors that glistened with the glow of kerosene as a polisher.
 His boots clipped the tile as he steeped under the first arch.
-His eyes were down mostly as he walked toward the massive double doors that led into the inner courtyard of the stately home of Don Edwardo, Edwin Jarvis the owner of the hacienda and president of Kold Kist foods, the first company to freeze cooked foods in the world and supplier of beef from this Mexican ranch and packing house.
+His eyes were down mostly as he walked toward the massive double doors that led into the inner courtyard of the stately home of Don Edwardo, Edwin Jarvis the owner of the hacienda and president of Kold Kist foods, one of the first companies to freeze cooked foods in the world and supplier of beef from this Mexican ranch and packing house.

-As Petro looked he saw a beautiful woman dressed in glowing gowns of the traditional style of old Mexico replete with flowing head dress and ornate hair comb.
+As Petro looked he saw a beautiful woman dressed in glowing gowns of the traditional style of old Mexico replete with flowing headdress and ornate hair comb.
 He stopped in his tracks and was speechless; this in itself was a wonder for Petro was never speechless.
 A moment later “who are you” he spoke in Spanish, not rude but a simple inquiry, knowing that the parties at the Rancho San Martin were legendary.

-There was no response so he stepped closer and asked again, “Who are you, are you lost?”
+There was no response, so he stepped closer and asked again, “Who are you, are you lost?”

 Again, no response so he stepped closer; as he did the beautiful woman turned, her flowing robes following like the fog that surrounded the area and walked through the massive oak doors and disappeared.